Claim: Bananas will be extinct within ten years.

 Example: [Collected via e-mail, 2003]

-The Cavendish, the banana American consumers are most familiar with, is currently threatened in some Asian countries by a new strain of fusarium wilt known as Panama Disease or
+The Cavendish, the banana American consumers are most familiar with, has been threatened in some Asian countries by a strain of fusarium wilt known as Panama Disease or Tropical

 Lack of genetic diversity does place the banana in a precarious position, and the danger posed by